Date Ideas for Couples in Newport Beach: What to Do When You Can’t Find Childcare

 Financial Questions to Discuss in Premarital Counseling

 One of the leading causes of arguments among married couples is finances.
-That may not sound very romantic to talk about as you plan your wedding but it is important.
+That may not sound very romantic to talk about as you plan your wedding, but it is important.
 If you want to minimize arguments, disagreements, and an area of strife that could lead to divorce, discussing financial questions in premarital counseling is essential.
+Newport Beach Christian Counseling can help guide you through these important conversations.

 In Matthew, Jesus reminds us, “For where your treasure is, there your heart will be also.”
 (Matthew 6:21, NIV) You and your future spouse need to be on the same page when it comes to your treasure, or what you value, including money.
 The Bible is full of instructions about money.
 This shows that money is an important topic to talk about and heed God’s instruction.